openpathsampling/openpathsampling/docs/absolute_beginners.md

 In configurational Monte Carlo, you need some function of the configuration (usually related to the energy) to decide what steps are allowed and with what probability.
-In path sampling Monte Carlo, you need some function of th entire trajectory.
+In path sampling Monte Carlo, you need some function of the entire trajectory.
 The simplest function is the ensemble indicator functions.
+In the same way that a `Volume` object can tell you whether a snapshot is in that `Volume`, an `Ensemble` object can tell you whether or not a trajectory is in that `Ensemble`.

+A new development in OpenPathSampling is the concept of the "can-extend" functions, `can_append` and `can_prepend`.
+A given ensemble's `can_append` function takes a trajectory, and tells you whether there is any way that trajectory could be a subtrajectory of a trajectory in the ensemble.
+While these existed implicitly in the stopping conditions from previous implementations, the new idea in OpenPathSampling is that they, as well as the ensembles, can be combined in predictable ways to form new and well-behaved ensembles.
+See the power user information on ensembles for more details.

+## PathMovers move in path space

+Let's further consider the analogy with configurational Monte Carlo.
+When doing importance sampling, you need a way to generate a new trial configuration from the old configuration.
+In simple Monte Carlo, this is often just a random move of one atom.
+There are also more advanced approaches such as cluster moves.

+For path sampling, we need a similar way to move through path space.
+This is what path movers do: they create new trial trajectories for our ensembles.
+The most important path mover is probable the shooting move.